varigence/docs/bimlflex/metadata-editors/_incl-header-new-customer.md

 varigenceProduct: BimlFlex
 varigenceArticleType: Reference
 ---
-The **Customer** entity holds a set of metadata in the BimlFlex database and can be used to identify different projects, versions, customers, variations.
+The [**Customer**](xref:bimlflex-concepts-customer) is the top-level grouping of metadata in the BimlFlex database.
+A customer represents an independent logical area for which the metadata is separated from other customers.

+Customers can be used to identify different companies, teams or initiatives.
+Any metadata defined for a specific customer can not be used by other customers in BimlFlex.

+A customer can contain multiple [**Versions**](xref:bimlflex-version-editor) to manage changes in metadata over time, but can also be used for a more fine-grained approach to separate metadata.
+For example, if you want to organize BimlFlex to use a single customer to represent the company, versions can be defined to represent separate teams or initiatives.

-A **Customer** can have multiple **Versions** of metadata.
-An initial Version is created for a new Customer.
+A customer can have multiple versions of metadata.
+An initial version is created for a new customer.

+Use the **New Customer Button** in the BimlFlex App to add the customer to the BimlFlex database.

+![Create Customer](images/bimlflex-ss-v5-app-create-customer.png "Create Customer")

-The Customer can be created through:
+The customer can also be created through:

 * BimlStudio > BimlFlex Ribbon > Open Bundle > New Customer
-* BimlFlex App > Settings Pane > New Customer
 * BimlFlex Excel Add-in > BimlFlex Ribbon > Metadata Connection pane > New Customer

-Set up the connection information to the BimlFlex database.

-Use the **New Customer** option in the BimlFlex App to add the Customer to the Database

-![Create Customer](images/bimlflex-ss-v5-app-create-customer.png "Create Customer")

-This step includes the required and optional configurations available for the BimlFlex framework.